 Student Farm projects that host interns and volunteers

 Most Student Farm interns and volunteers participate in one of the following projects, but there are many other opportunities for students to participate in the Student Farm.
 Let us know if you have an idea!

 The Ecological Garden - a half-acre garden of flowers, vegetables, culinary and medicinal herbs, fruit trees, vines and insectary plants used for teaching ecological horticulture, seed saving and related topics.
 Hours of operation: Ecological Garden work schedules change from quarter to quarter based upon staff and students.
 Consult staff for details.
 Click here for Ecological Garden internships.

-Market Garden - a four and half acre section of the farm where students learn about small scale, organic vegetable production and marketing.
+Market Garden - a seven acre section of the farm where students learn about small scale, organic vegetable production and marketing.
 Produce from the Market Garden is sold through our CSA (community supported agriculture) program, Student Harvests and to UC Davis Dining Services, the ASUCD Coffee House, and the UC Davis Farmers Market.
 Hours of operation: Market Garden interns and volunteers can work in the garden between 8 and 12, M – F. Click here for Market Garden internships.

 The School Gardening Program - a program that provides hundreds of students with a hands-on tour of the demonstration garden each spring.
 UC Davis students lead the tours after receiving training during winter quarter.
 Click here for more information on the School Gardening Program.